 Snow Edge

-Celluloid film is similar to plants, but also to lagoons.
+Celluloid film is similar to plants but also lagoons.
 The process of printing an image on light-sensitive material is reminiscent of the photosynthesis process that plants undergo when they capture sunlight.
-In turn, the surface of a lagoon acts as a mirror, reflecting, or 'projecting', images.
+In turn, the surface of a lagoon acts as a mirror, reflecting or ‘projecting’ images.

-There is a remarkable link between cinema and nature, specifically with water.
+There is another remarkable link between cinema and nature, specifically with water.
 A film like Borde de nieve, which uses both analogue film and digital images, is made possible by a generous stream of consciousness, like a rippling river of ideas.
-Through disjointed fragments, the film moves us through landscapes and generates an experience like a pilgrimage.
+Through disjointed fragments, the film moves us through landscapes and generates a pilgrimage experience.

 The melting mountain peaks serve as a metaphor; the vanishing ice releases new manifestations of the landscape.
 The ecosystem underwent various forms of violence; layer after layer of melting exposes human passage and destruction.
 Social crises thus become visible in the biosphere: rivers and mountains as witnesses of a struggle.
 The mountain ranges lead us to the past or the future, both as access or escape routes.
-The film’s central mountain thus provides a geological, spatial, temporal and symbiotic encounter.
-Meanwhile, I walk on.
+The film’s central mountain thus provides a geological, spatial, temporal, and symbiotic encounter.
+Meanwhile, I walk on.” — Valentina Giraldo

 Tekst en keuze doorChoice and text by